 Over 200 musicians have publicly fought the bill, using hashtag #TolakRUUPermusikan, all of whom state that music is one of the greatest and most important tools in freedom of expression for any society.
 Music has long been one of the necessary ‘voices’ for social and political movements.

-The likes of Bob Dylan or Bob Marley, two very politically vocal musicians in their time, would be turning in their graves.
+Bob Marley would be turning in his grave, and Dylan would be face palming had this happened in the United States.
 What would happen to modern, positive rappers like Logic who’s lyrics openly support gay-marriage?

 With these musicians’ push, over 65,000 (2 Feb 2019) people have signed a petition against the bill.